1 Samuel 3 – God Speaks to Samuel

 b.
 Opened the doors of the house of the LORD: Presumably, this was one of Samuel’s duties as a servant at the tabernacle.

 c.
 Samuel, my son!
 Eli was not a good boss or a good parent to Hophni and Phinehas.
 But Samuel came to him as a “second chance,” and Eli did a better job of raising Samuel than he did with his sons by birth.

 d.
-What is the thing that the LORD has said to you: Eli had an idea of what the message of God to Samuel was.
+What is the word that the LORD spoke to you?
+Eli had an idea of what the message of God to Samuel was.
 Kindly, he took the initiative and asked Samuel, knowing it was difficult for the young man to tell him.

 i.
 Eli made it clear to Samuel he had the responsibility to bring the message even if it was bad news.
 With a threat like God do so to you, and more also, Samuel was suitably motivated to tell Eli everything.

 ii.
 Eli was admirable because he was willing to be taught from an unexpected source, he wanted to hear the bad news of his condition, and he wanted to hear all God’s message.

 e.
 Then Samuel told him everything: How hard it is to bring a message of judgment!
 There may be a few with hard hearts (like Jonah) who are happy to announce God’s judgment, but most people find it difficult.
 Yet it is always the responsibility of God’s messenger to bring everything God says, not just the “easy” words.